abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 3. Use Raspberry Pi Imager (https://www.raspberrypi.org/software/) to write 'NEW-UNIT_19-03-21.img.gz' image to microSD card.

 ## Heating block
-The heating block was made from aluminum using a computer numerical control (CNC) machine.
+The heating block was made from solid aluminium  using a computer numerical control (CNC) machine.
 The lid plates and resistor retainer plates were made using a drill press.
 All 2.5mm holes in the heating block were tapped with metric 3mm (M3) tap.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Simple_block_with_threaded_holes.png)

 The thermal breaker and temperature sensor are mounted on the rear of the heating block.
-The thermal breaker mounts using M3 bolts while the tempreature sensor is retained using a small clip made from sheet metal that is secured under a thermal breaker mounting bolt head.
+The thermal breaker mounts using M3 bolts while the temperature sensor is retained using a small clip made from sheet metal that is secured under a thermal breaker mounting bolt head.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/thermal_breaker.png)

 ## Heating block stands